cakebatterandsprinkles/portfolio-gatsby/src/posts/05-memory.md

 In a nutshell, if the set is on (1), the output of this diagram will be whatever input is.
 If the set is turned off (0), the output will be whatever the input was when set was turned off.

 And this is how a computer "remembers" a single bit.
-Isn't it impressive?
+Isn't that impressive?

-**The smallest unit of human memory: The Neuron**
+**The smallest unit of human memory: The Brain Cells**

 Humans store different kinds of information, such as facts, events, skills, habits, emotional memory and muscle memory.
 The neurons that store these diverse data are distributed throughout the brain, but they all have